iamRBLM/qr-code-component/README.md

 ### Continued development

-I will keep developing this technique of writing clean HTML and CSS - it make it easy to read the code.
+I will keep developing this technique of writing clean HTML and CSS - it makes it easy to read the code.
 I will be focusing specifically on mastering CSS Flexbox and Grid techniques and responsive web design.

 ## Author